Devanand-official/Devanand-official/README.md

 ### 🧠 I’m looking for help with:

-‣ Advanced React patterns and mastering Back-End tech to become Full-Stack Developer
+‣ Advanced React pattern and mastering Back-End tech to become Full-Stack Developer

 ### 📚 I’m currently learning: